JEngTherm/EngThermBase.jl/README.md

 ## Quantity untagging (and optional unit conversion):

 In `EngThermBase.jl`, amounts are `functors`, meaning they can be called as a function.
-The default behavior is to untag itself, returning unaltered it's `val` member.
+The default behavior is to untag itself, returning unaltered it's `amt` member.
 If,  however,  a unit is passed as an argument to the functor, a unit conversion will be attempted.
 All  unit operations on `EngThermBase.jl` are powered by `Unitful.jl`.